bachya/aioambient/README.md

 async def main() -> None:
     """Create the aiohttp session and run the example.""" async with ClientSession() as websession:
-      client = Client(
+        client = Client("<YOUR API KEY>", "<YOUR APPLICATION KEY>", websession)
-        '<YOUR API KEY>',
-        '<YOUR APPLICATION KEY>',
-        websession)

         # Define a method that should be fired when the websocket client
         # connects:
         def connect_method():
             """Print a simple "hello" message."""
-          print('Client has connected to the websocket')
+            print("Client has connected to the websocket")

         client.websocket.on_connect(connect_method)

         # Alternatively, define a coroutine handler:
         async def connect_coroutine():
             """Waits for 3 seconds, then print a simple "hello" message.""" await asyncio.sleep(3)
-          print('Client has connected to the websocket')
+            print("Client has connected to the websocket")

         client.websocket.async_on_connect(connect_coroutine)

         # Define a method that should be run upon subscribing to the Ambient
         # Weather cloud:
         def subscribed_method(data):
             """Print the data received upon subscribing."""
-          print('Subscription data received: {0}'.format(data))
+            print(f"Subscription data received: {data}")

         client.websocket.on_subscribed(subscribed_method)

         # Alternatively, define a coroutine handler:
         async def subscribed_coroutine(data):
             """Waits for 3 seconds, then print the incoming data.""" await asyncio.sleep(3)
-          print('Subscription data received: {0}'.format(data))
+            print(f"Subscription data received: {data}")

         client.websocket.async_on_subscribed(subscribed_coroutine)

         # Define a method that should be run upon receiving data:
         def data_method(data):
             """Print the data received."""
-          print('Data received: {0}'.format(data))
+            print(f"Data received: {data}")

         client.websocket.on_data(data_method)

         # Alternatively, define a coroutine handler:
         async def data_coroutine(data):
             """Wait for 3 seconds, then print the data received.""" await asyncio.sleep(3)
-          print('Data received: {0}'.format(data))
+            print(f"Data received: {data}")

         client.websocket.async_on_data(data_coroutine)

         # Define a method that should be run when the websocket client
         # disconnects:
         def disconnect_method(data):
             """Print a simple "goodbye" message."""
-          print('Client has disconnected from the websocket')
+            print("Client has disconnected from the websocket")

         client.websocket.on_disconnect(disconnect_method)

         # Alternatively, define a coroutine handler:
         async def disconnect_coroutine(data):
             """Wait for 3 seconds, then print a simple "goodbye" message.""" await asyncio.sleep(3)
-          print('Client has disconnected from the websocket')
+            print("Client has disconnected from the websocket")

         client.websocket.async_on_disconnect(disconnect_coroutine)

         # Connect to the websocket:
         await client.websocket.connect()

         # At any point, disconnect from the websocket:
         await client.websocket.disconnect()

 loop = asyncio.get_event_loop()